KiandaBPM/docs/content/docs/platform/rules/general/multiple-rules.md

 Remember you can assign rules at:

-- **Process level** - onload rules that execute when a new process instance is initiated
+- **Process level** - onload rules that execute when a new process instance is initiated.

   ![Process level rule example](/images/process-level-rule-example.jpg)